aji70/aji70/README.md

 👋 Hi there
-- My name is Ajidokwu Sabo, I am a junior frontend vanila javascript and Blockchain developer.
+- My name is Ajidokwu Sabo, I am a junior 😉 React and Blockchain😎 developer.
 - 👀 I’m interested in tech, obviously😂, a Blockchain Enthusiast.
-- member of web3bridge cohort X, Currently in training tho 🤗
+- 😎 member of web3bridge cohort X, Currently in training tho 🤗
 - 🌱 I’m currently learning Solidity.
 - 💞️ I’m looking to collaborate on different projects to build my skills and provide solutions.
 - 📫 How to reach me: